 - (888) 200-0370

 Sail daily to new destinations, while your crew takes care of your every need preparing & serving gourmet meals & exotic libations, catching seafood for your dinner, launching kayaks, taking you on snorkeling excursions, and more!

 Use your skills

-You’ll have the opportunity to take the helm of your catamaran and use your sailing skills and learn new ones.
+You’ll have the opportunity to take the helm and use your sailing skills, plus learn new ones.
 Our experienced crew will help you chart the day’s sail, using their local knowledge to ensure the best course will be taken for maximum enjoyment.
 Need a break?
 No worries!
-Your captain will gladly take over while you enjoy island excursions, snorkeling, relaxing or a cocktail.
+Your captain will gladly take over while you enjoy island excursions, snorkelling, relaxing or a cocktail.

 Your Islands of Belize Flotilla Leader – Cliff B. Wilson

 Cliff’s sailing experience includes offshore Yacht Racing and the San Francisco International Yacht Racing scene since 1980.
 Cliff brings his expertise of navigation, weather, communications, boat safety and first aide management skills to the Belize Sailing Vacations Yacht Charter .
 Cliff has over 25 years of racing and cruising experience ranging from 505’s to 70 foot Maxis.

 With over 10 years sailing Belize, Cliff’s expertise as a skipper and local knowledge will ensure safety and fun during your Belize sailing vacation.
 Cliff is also a Licensed Belize Captain, certified by the Belize Port Authority.
 Cliff’s cruising experience ranges from the Pacific to throughout the Caribbean including the Bahamas, British Virgin Islands, Gulf of Mexico, and the Rio Dulce of Guatemala.